Dongfeng Motor Corporation: 2000–2010

 By 2003, Dongfeng had established joint ventures with Kia Motors (Dongfeng Yueda Kia, 2002), Honda (Dongfeng Honda, 2003), and Nissan (Dongfeng Motor Co., Ltd., 2003).
-As of 2011, it had more Sino-foreign joint ventures than any other Chinese automaker, and the 2013 creation of a partnership with French Renault means it retains this title today.
+As of 2011, it had more Sino-foreign joint ventures than any other Chinese automaker.

 In 2004, intermediate holding company of the group, Dongfeng Motor Group, became a listed company in the Hong Kong Stock Exchange; Dongfeng Yueda Kia remained in the unlisted portion of the group.

 Dongfeng announced in November 2006 that they intend to sell their vehicles in Japan.

 In 2009, it sold 1.9 million vehicles ranking second among domestic automakers and third overall.